Aspiring harmonica players should

 choice of demanding players like Blues Travellers' John Popper.
 If you look closely at the

-"Marine Band" in small letters.
+cover plate, you'll see the "Marine Band" inscription in small letters.
 Therein lies an explanation

-for its broad appeal: it has the reeds, tone, and feel
+for its broad appeal: it has the reeds, tone, and feel that closely

-your own first choice?
+your first choice?

 The serious beginner can't go wrong with a